 - “I thank my God . . .
 Always in every prayer” (Phil.
 1:3).

 - “evermore give us this bread” (John 6:34).

 - “your time is always opportune” (John 7:6).

 Jesus and Paul both used the word in a sense other than the literal “without exception."
-So, since words mean what they mean in context and Jesus obviously knew he spoke in other locations (in a boat, mountain top, field, etc.), he wasn’t lying.
+Since words mean what they mean in context and Jesus obviously knew he spoke in other locations (in a boat, mountain top, field, etc.), He wasn’t lying.
 He was using the word in the same sense as many of us do when we exaggerate to make a point.

 Mark 4:12 and 4:34 have nothing to do with Jesus speaking in secret.
 They deal with speaking in parables, and they touch on the doctrine of God’s sovereignty in election--a topic beyond the scope of this article.